-In Mfyome VLFR, disturbance has shifted from former production sites in the southern and eastern parts of the forest (Fig. S1, M1&2) to the north-west corner (Fig. S1, M3).
+In Mfyome VLFR, disturbance shifted from former production sites in the southern and eastern parts of the forest (Fig. S1, M1&2) to the north-west corner (Fig. S1, M3).
 In Kiwele VLFR, the large increase in disturbance in the southern part of the forest (Fig. S1, K1) is partly caused by a difference in forest boundaries as established and marked on the ground with the Kiwele VLFR forest polygon, which was obtained from the Iringa district forest office.
 The inaccuracy occurred as data based on GPS measurements set for Arc_1960 was converted to WGS 84 for display with satellite data.
 This boundary displacement has a crucial impact on the disturbance statistics (Fig. S2).
 Of the total area of disturbed land in Kiwele VLFR in 2004–2006 (92.8 ha) a large proportion falls within the ‘confusion zone’, namely within an area that people in Kiwele do not consider as part of the PFM forest.
 Second, there has been a steep increase in disturbance around the hamlet Mlambalasi (Fig. S1, K2).
 Yet, this is caused almost entirely by a planned expansion of the settlement in 2002 (Fig. S3).

 Figure S1 Geographic placement of DI > 3 pixels in (a) 1999–2001 and (b) 2004–2006.
 The VLFRs are divided into sub-areas for interpretation of the change in disturbance.
 For example, M1 is the charcoal extraction area in Mfyome and K2 is an expanding settlement in Kiwele.